flagos/serialclient/README.md

    * parity

  * Enjoy !
 You will get a silly prompt that send commands directly to device.
-For example, with IO board that manage a led ` ./serialclient --port /dev/ttyUSB0
->> Interactive Console <<
-Serial_client > set led off
-led turned off

-Serial_client > `